Data Augmentation for Meta-Learning: Experiments

 \subsection{Meta-MaxUp Further Improves Performance}

 In this section, we evaluate our proposed Meta-MaxUp strategy in the same experimental setting as above for various values of $m$ and different data augmentation pool sizes.
-Results are reported in Table~\ref{tab:maxup}, and a detailed description of the augmentation pools can be found in Appendix~\ref{appendix:maxup}.
-Rows beginning with ``CutMix'' denote experiments in which the pool of augmentations simply includes many CutMix samples. ``Single'' denotes experiments in which each augmentation in $\mathcal{S}$ is of a single type, while ``Medium'' and ``Large'' denote experiments in which each element of $\mathcal{S}$ is a combination of augmentations, for example CutMix+rotation.
+Table~\ref{tab:maxup} contains the results, and a detailed description of the augmentation pools as well as the full results can be found in Appendix F. Rows beginning with ``CutMix'' denote experiments in which the pool of augmentations simply includes many CutMix samples. ``Single'' denotes experiments in which each augmentation in $\mathcal{S}$ is of a single type, while ``Medium'' and ``Large'' denote experiments in which each element of $\mathcal{S}$ is a combination of augmentations, for example CutMix+rotation.
 Combinations greatly expand the number of augmentations in the pool.
 Rows with $m=1$ denote experiments where we do not maximize loss in the inner loop and thus simply apply randomly sampled data augmentation for each task.
-As we increase $m$ and include a large number of augmentations in the pool, we observe performance boosts as high as $4\%$ over the baseline, which uses horizontal flip, random crop, and color jitter data augmentations from the original work corresponding to the R2-D2 meta-learner used~\citep{bertinetto2018meta}.
+As we increase $m$ and include a large number of augmentations in the pool, we observe performance boosts as high as $4\%$ over the baseline, which uses horizontal flip, random crop, and color jitter data augmentations from the original work corresponding to the R2-D2 meta-learner~\citep{bertinetto2018meta}.

 We explore the training benefits of these meta-specific training schemes by examining saturation during training.
 To this end, we plot the training and validation accuracy over time for R2-D2 meta-learners with ResNet-12 backbones using baseline augmentations, query Self-Mix, and Meta-MaxUp with a medium sized pool and $m=4$.
 See Figure \ref{fig:trainval} for training and validation accuracy curves.
 With only baseline augmentations, validation accuracy stops increasing immediately after the first learning rate decay.
 This suggests that baseline augmentations do not prevent overfitting during meta-training.
 In contrast, we observe that models trained with Meta-MaxUp do not quickly overfit and continue improving validation performance for a greater number of epochs.
 Meta-MaxUp visibly reduces the generalization gap.